Link Search Menu Expand Document Documentation Menu

 The query returns the following results:

-Example 7: Calculate the distinct count of a field
+Example 7: Calculating the distinct count of a field

 The query returns the following results: